 Rudi Colloredo-Mansfeld, Senior Associate Dean for Social Sciences and Global Programs

-Rudi Colloredo-Mansfeld is the Senior Associate Dean for Social Sciences and Global Programs in the College of Arts and Sciences.
+Dr. Rudi Colloredo-Mansfeld has served as Senior Associate Dean for Social Sciences and Global Programs in the College of Arts & Sciences since 2017.

-As senior associate dean, Colloredo-Mansfeld oversees the departments/curricula and other units in the social sciences: Aerospace Studies; African, African American and Diaspora Studies; Anthropology; Archaeology and the Research Labs in Archaeology; Asian Studies; City and Regional Planning; Economics; Geography; History; Military Science; Naval Science; Peace, War and Defense; Political Science; Public Policy; Sociology; and the Center for Urban and Regional Studies and the UNC Center for Community Capital.
+As senior associate dean, Colloredo-Mansfeld oversees the departments/curricula and other units in the social sciences: Aerospace Studies; African, African American and Diaspora Studies; Anthropology; Archaeology and the Research Labs in Archaeology; Asian Studies; City and Regional Planning; Economics; Geography; History; Military Science; Naval Science; Peace, War and Defense; Political Science; Public Policy; Sociology; the Center for Urban and Regional Studies and the UNC Center for Community Capital.

-He will also oversee all of the global programs of the College that are housed together in the FedEx Global Education Center, including: the Office of Study Abroad, African Studies Center, Carolina Asia Center, Center for the Study of the Middle East and Muslim Civilizations, the Center for European Studies, Curriculum in Global Studies, Institute for the Study of the Americas and the Center for Slavic, Eurasian and East European Studies.
+He also oversees all of the global programs of the College that are housed together in the FedEx Global Education Center, including: the Office of Study Abroad, African Studies Center, Carolina Asia Center, Center for Middle East and Islamic Studies, the Center for European Studies, Curriculum in Global Studies, Institute for the Study of the Americas and the Center for Slavic, Eurasian and East European Studies.

 Before joining the Dean’s Office, Colloredo-Mansfeld served as Chair of the Department of Anthropology from 2013 to 2017.
 He has been on the faculty at Carolina since 2008, coming from the University of Iowa.
 He received his M.A. and Ph.D. in anthropology from UCLA.
 He is a proud Carolina Tar Heel, graduating from UNC-Chapel Hill in 1987 as a Morehead Scholar, majoring in anthropology and European history.